-Mr. Farley has successfully filed 7 Federal Class Action Lawsuits against the State of Illinois during the past 12 years to secure funding for services and protect the legal rights for persons with disabilities.
-No other attorney in the United States has achieved this level of success for persons with disabilities.
+Mr. Farley has successfully filed 7 Federal Class Action Lawsuits against the State of Illinois and 1 Federal Class Action against the State of Colorado during the past 14 years to secure funding for services and protect the legal rights for persons with disabilities.
+No other private attorney in the United States has achieved this level of success for persons with disabilities.

-Mr. Farley has received from "The Arc of Illinois" the "President's Award -For Outstanding Legal Advocacy On Behalf Of People with Developmental Disabilities in Illinois."
+Mr. Farley has received from "The Arc of Illinois" the "President's Award - For Outstanding Legal Advocacy On Behalf Of People with Developmental Disabilities in Illinois."
 From "Advocates United," Mr. Farley received an award for "Extraordinary Dedication & Tireless Work for Quality Life Choices for All People with Disabilities."